Diego1Hernandez/osticket-prereqs/README.md

 Next open this link and log in to osTicket with the credentials you created when filling out the osTicket installation page.
 </p>
 <br />
+You have now installed osTicket on your system.